Florian Magnus Maier: Dark Fortress

 Maier joined the German Black Metal band Dark Fortress in 2007, and has since released 4 full records with the band.
 Despite his primary occupation as a composer and guitarist, he handled vocal and lyrical duties exclusively for all their records hitherto, while occasionally playing guitars as well.
 In particular, Maier has been influential in utilizing lyrics and imagery based on philosophical and sometimes occultist viewpoints.

-When speaking about the black metal scene and adoption of corsepaint for atmospheric purposes, Maier states:

-As for the image: we like to think of ourselves as sophisticated and thinking individuals that live their beliefs in everything, not just on stage, and we would feel like a bunch of morons if we lowered ourselves to the level of idiocy of the usual black metal clichés.
-Contrary to other bands, we actually try to say something, even though we know some people only get happy if you mention Satan or bathe in your own (or someone else's) vomit.
-We are not schizophrenic in that sense; we don't pretend to be some random, under-researched lord of hell with a clown face on stage and go back to being a complaining, miserable cog in the machine who hates his life after the show.
+When speaking about the black metal scene and adoption of corsepaint for atmospheric purposes, Maier states:As for the image: we like to think of ourselves as sophisticated and thinking individuals... clown face on stage and go back to being a complaining, miserable cog in the machine who hates his life after the show.

 Alkaloid

 Progressive metal supergroup Alkaloid was formed in 2014, initially set up as a collaboration between Hannes Grossmann, Christian Münzner, Danny Tunker and Linus Klausenitzer.
 Grossmann invited Maier to join on guitar and vocalist duties.
 Maier said "it was just impossible to say no (and not join the band)".
 The band stated that their first record, 'The Malkuth Grimoire', did not receive support from any labels because it was too diverse and hence unmarketable.
 Consequently, they crowdfunded the album, receiving more than $21,000 in donations from fans across the world.

 Grossmann stated that a central reason for his departure from death metal band Obscura was to collaborate with Maier.
 Concerning Maier's ability, Grossmann said "he is the best composer I have ever worked with".
 Speaking of Maier's abilities, guitarist Christian Münzner said that "The guy is probably the most amazing guitar player I ever met."

 In 2014, the Netherlands Public Broadcasting network NPO released a 50-minute documentary about Maier's life and his composition of a double-guitar concerto, featuring Izhar Elias, entitled Schattenspiel for the Zaterdagmatinee, whose performance took place at the Royal Concertgebouw in Amsterdam.
 In this documentary, Maier speaks about his childhood, heavy metal during his formative years, familial support and transition to flamenco and classical style guitar playing and composition.